-As a member of Network PlatinumPlus, you agree to assign to Network Health Insurance Corporation all rights and claims against any third party for recovery of medical, surgical or hospital care costs that Network Health Insurance Corporation pays or arranges to pay on your behalf.
-Network Health Insurance Corporation against third parties liable or responsible for medical, surgical or hospital care costs that Network Health Insurance Corporation arranges or pays on your behalf.
+As a member of Network PlatinumPremier, you agree to assign to Network Health Insurance Corporation all rights and claims against any third party for recovery of medical, surgical or hospital care costs that Network Health Insurance Corporation pays or arranges to pay on your behalf.
+Network Health Insurance Corporation against third parties liable or responsible for medical, surgical or hospital care costs that Network Health Insurance Corporation against third parties liable or responsible for medical, surgical or hospital care costs that Network Health Insurance Corporation against third parties liable or responsible for medical, surgical or hospital care costs that Network Health Insurance Corporation arranges or pays on your behalf.

-As a member of Network PlatinumPlus, you agree to release any medical, surgical or hospital care expenserelated claim you may have against a third party when Network Health Insurance Corporation settles or compromises the claim.
+As a member of Network PlatinumPremier, you agree to release any medical, surgical or hospital care expense-related claim you may have against a third party when Network Health Insurance Corporation settles or compromises the claim.

-As a member of Network PlatinumPlus, you must notify Network Health Insurance Corporation in writing within 31 days after the start of any legal proceedings against a third party.
+As a member of Network PlatinumPremier, you must notify Network Health Insurance Corporation in writing within 31 days after the start of any legal proceedings against a third party.
 You may not enter into a proposed settlement, compromise, agreed judgement or release of claims against a third party without Network Health Insurance Corporation's written consent.

-As a member of Network PlatinumPlus, you agree to permit Network Health Insurance Corporation to participate or intervene in any legal proceeding against a third party at Network Health Insurance Corporation's own expense.
+As a member of Network PlatinumPremier, you agree to permit Network Health Insurance Corporation to participate or intervene in any legal proceeding against a third party at Network Health Insurance Corporation's own expense.

-Definitions of important words
+CHAPTER 10: Definitions of important words